Diablo Range: Natural history

 Since the range lies around 10-50 miles inland from the ocean, and other coastal ranges like the Santa Lucia Range and the Santa Cruz Mountains block incoming moisture, the range gets little precipitation.
 In addition, the average elevation of 3000 feet is not high enough to catch most of the incoming moisture at higher altitudes.

 Winters are mild with moderate rainfall, but summers are very dry and hot.
 Areas above 2,500 feet (762 m) get light to moderate snow in the winter, especially at the highest point, the 5,241 ft (1,597 m) San Benito Mountain in the remote southeastern section of the range.
 However, though sites at the lower end get annual snowfall, it is typically light and melts too fast to be noticed.
 Once or twice a decade there is seriously deep and long lasting snowfall.

 Mercury contamination near the southern end of the range is an ongoing problem, due to the New Idria quicksilver mines, which stopped production in the 1970s.
 Heavy mercury contamination has been documented in the San Carlos and Silver Creeks, which flow into Panoche Creek, and thence into the San Joaquin River.
 This has resulted in mercury contamination all the way downstream to the San Francisco Bay.
 Silver and San Carlos creeks provide a wetland environment in an otherwise arid region and are important for the ecology of the region.
+Mercury waste from calcine furnaces has polluted much of these abandoned mines and the biodiversity of the Diablo Range environment.
+In recent years, this contamination has been acknowledged by federal and state authorities and has been the focus of clean-up initiatives.
 As of 2011, New Idria has been listed as a Superfund site and scheduled for cleanup.

+Energy development, suburbanization, and community projects have threatened the biodiversity of the Diablo Range.
+Notably, the encroachment of solar farms and wind turbines endangers the population of many rare species of flora and fauna.
+This biodiversity is a direct effect of the range's serpentine soil and chaparral climate.